CrisDamian/cs_fista.py/README.md

 Fast Iterative Shrinkage Thresholding solver for Compressive Sensing problems.

 ## Dependecies
-It needs Python3 with Numpy and Scikit-image.
+It needs Python3 with Numpy, Scikit-image and FHT.

 ## Usage